Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-1. Training units build a database system to manage diplomas, certificates, and certifications granted to learners; publish information on the granting of diplomas, certificates, and certifications on the unit\'s electronic information portal to publicize and make transparent training activities and the granting of diplomas, certificates, and certifications, and limit fraud and negativity in the management and issuance of diplomas, certificates,
+1. Training units build a database system to manage diplomas, certificates, and certifications granted to learners; publish information on the granting of diplomas, certificates, and certifications on the unit's electronic information portal to publicize and make transparent training activities and the granting of diplomas, certificates, and certifications, and limit fraud and negativity in the management and issuance of diplomas, certificates,